NexusMutual/docs/docs/governance/dao.md

 ## DAO team funding

 If the DAO team budget request proposals are approved by members through Snapshot governance, the DAO treasury sends funds to the team multisigs.
-Currently, there is a proposal to streamline the payment process, increase the signing threshold on the Community multisig, and manage all team budgets from that multisig.
+With the [Q1 & Q2 2023 DAO teams budget request proposal](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x63e292837175a2976c8857e0f3d565c7e5349fbf3671bcebae5505ed4dc97b12), members voted to streamline the payment process.
+All of the funding for DAO teams is held in the DAO teams multisig (formerly, the Community multisig) and payments are managed from that multisig.

+The Operations team has implemented an oversight process for any non-salary payment requests from the DAO teams multisig.

-### Community multisig
+### DAO teams (formerly, Community) multisig

-The Community Safe has a two-of-three signing threshold.
+The DAO teams Safe has a three-of-five (3/5) signing threshold.

 [Safe multisig](https://app.safe.global/eth:0x57d2D86d32497bC4AEd3b603A391db50c10D7fA1/balances): 0x57d2D86d32497bC4AEd3b603A391db50c10D7fA1

 #### Community multisig signers

+All signers are required to use a hardware wallet-secured address for their signing address.

 * BraveNewDeFi
 * Dopeee
 * Kayleigh
+* Rei
+* Claudio

 ### Investment multisig

-The Investment Safe has a two-of-three signing threshold.
+The Investment Safe has a two-of-three (2/3) signing threshold.
+This Safe was used before team payments were streamlined to the DAO team multisig.

 [Safe multisig](https://app.safe.global/eth:0x09ABbe423feDEE2332CAEa4117093D7d9B017cF5/balances): 0x09ABbe423feDEE2332CAEa4117093D7d9B017cF5